 - I could take it seriously and explain that no, I wasn’t going to smack him as physical abuse simply isn’t acceptable in any format.

 - I could just ignore it and hope he didn’t repeat the request.

 So – what did I do?
 I pretended not to hear and walked out of the room (whilst stifling a giggle or two) to put his socks in the wash basket.
-Joshua repeated his request and before I could explain that no I wasn’t going to, Tilly ran into his room and landed a rather flat little hand on his bottom.
+J repeated his request and before I could explain that no I wasn’t going to, T ran into his room and landed a rather flat little hand on his bottom.

-I haven’t heard Joshua call out for me to smack his bottom since.
+I haven’t heard J call out for me to smack his bottom since.

 My Big No Shouting challenge is continuing.
 I think I can report that so far I have managed to avoid the full on shouting sessions (so gold star on that front) but I haven’t quite avoided the raising-of-the-voice-on-the-verge-of-shouting-but-not-quite sessions.
 I am checking myself all the time and if I can make it through Lent with no full blown shouting sessions I shall consider it a success.
 I have to be realistic after all!